trabelsim/UR3_with_Robotiq_gripper_85/README.md

 [2F-85 Gripper](https://robotiq.com/products/2f85-140-adaptive-robot-gripper?ref=nav_product_new_button#support-documents-no-auto-scroll)

+In the download tab select Universal Robots, then Software, Gripper Software and in the end choose the Universal Robots URCAP (UCG-1.81 for Polyscope 3.10+ / 5.4+) and click on Download ZIP.
-The downloaded file has the format of .STEP.
+The downloaded file is .STEP format and contains the 3D model of the gripper which has to be converted before attaching to the robot.

 **In order for the xacro to be processed the format has to be CONVERTED IN .STL OR .DAE**